Inhibin alpha chain

-Inhibin, alpha, also known as INHA, is a protein which in humans is encoded by the INHA gene.
+Inhibin alpha chain, also known as INHA, is a protein which in humans is encoded by the INHA gene.

 Function

-The inhibin alpha subunit joins either the beta A or beta B subunit to form a pituitary FSH secretion inhibitor.
+The inhibin alpha chain subunit joins either the beta A or beta B subunit to form a pituitary FSH secretion inhibitor.
 Inhibin has been shown to regulate gonadal stromal cell proliferation negatively and to have tumour-suppressor activity.
 In addition, serum levels of inhibin have been shown to reflect the size of granulosa-cell tumors and can therefore be used as a marker for primary as well as recurrent disease.

 However, in prostate cancer, expression of the inhibin alpha-subunit gene was suppressed and was not detectable in poorly differentiated tumor cells.
 Furthermore, because expression in gonadal and various extragonadal tissues may vary severalfold in a tissue-specific fashion, it is proposed that inhibin may be both a growth/differentiation factor and a hormone.